 My experience as a counselling client compelled me to become a counsellor & coach myself.
 After much fear and trembling, I enrolled in a Masters-level counselling program at Wilfrid Laurier University (which I completed in 2013).
 This decision has opened doors (both external and internal) I never knew existed.

 I consider it a privilege and honour to now get to work with my own clients as a counsellor & coach.
 Witnessing my clients’ growth and transformation is a beautiful thing.

 My background (academic and otherwise)

-In addition to being a counsellor & coach, I am also a PhD student at Brock University in St. Catharines, Ontario, Canada.
+In addition to being a counsellor & coach, I am a PhD candidate at Brock University in St. Catharines, Ontario, Canada.
 In my thesis work, I am exploring how gifted adults experience ecological self (nature connection).

 I also teach geography and environmental studies courses part-time at Redeemer University College in Ancaster, ON.
 Previously, I have worked as an teaching assistant, research assistant, intern psychotherapist, and environmental planner.

 On a more personal note, I currently live in beautiful Hamilton, ON, Canada, in a cozy century home with my wife and two young children.
 You can often find me outdoors with my kids in one of the many beautiful natural places surrounding our neighbourhood.